idevvinay/taggable/README.md

 }
 ```

-Or you can make the Taggable class have abstract methods that return the frontend and backend representations of the taggable entity, to be implemented by the subclasses.
+Alternatively, you can make the Taggable class have abstract methods that return the frontend and backend representations of the taggable entity, to be implemented by the subclasses.

 ## Usage

 ### Installation

-Add the package with the following command:
+Add the package to your project with the following command:

 ```bash
 flutter pub add taggable